top of page

 • Nov 11, 2024

-It is a vicious cycle: Illness causes depression, and studies show that depression lowers immunity, which...causes more susceptibility to illness.
+It is a vicious cycle: Illness causes depression, and studies show that depression lowers immunity, which, in turn, makes a person more susceptible to illness.

 Struggling With Depression